shapeshed/weight_converter.ee_addon/README.markdown

 Weight Converter is free for personal and commercial use.

-If you use it commercially use a donation of $10 is suggested.
-You can send [donations here](http://pledgie.com/campaigns/6976).
+If you use it commercially a donation of $10 is suggested.
+You can send [donations here](http://pledgie.com/campaigns/6994).

 Weight Converter is licensed under a [Open Source Initiative - BSD License][] license.